Skip to main content

 stability13 negative mentions

-• Engaging gameplay with a mix of land, air, and naval combat that requires strategic planning.
+• Engaging gameplay that combines land, air, and naval combat, providing a rich strategic experience.

-• Rich historical context with a variety of campaigns covering lesser-known theaters of WWII.
+• Offers a variety of campaigns covering lesser-known theaters of WWII, enhancing historical immersion.

 • story

-• “One of the best WWII strategy games available, well worth buying all the DLC - it is a lot of fun and tells a great story!”
+• “One of the best WWII strategy games available, well worth buying all the DLC - it's a lot of fun and tells a great story!”

 • “While not overly long, the campaigns have been unexpectedly immersive and it has been as fun to follow the story as it has been simply playing each scenario in their own rights.”